 A poor credit score on its own isn’t a reason why you shouldn’t have been given an account.
 But if your credit score was poor because you were having a lot of problems with your existing debt, the account should have been refused.

 You won’t win an affordability complaint if something unexpected went wrong later in your life.
-If you had been managing a credit card fine for years but then you lost your job or separated from your partner and you defaulted, this isn’t the lender’s fault.
+If you had been managing a credit card fine for years but then you lost your job or separated from your partner, this isn’t the lender’s fault. here you may still need help to get interest stopped on the cards – talk to StepChange or National Debtline.

 Don’t be put off by a rejection or a poor offer